Astronomy and Cosmology: Stars and Stories

 Binary Star Research Module:

 (4 credits) The Institute for Student Astronomical Research (InStAR) is hosting a 4-credit hybrid online research seminar for Evergreen students who want to participate in advanced astronomy research.
 To be successful, students must complete the InStAR online coursework and demonstrate their understanding of scientific, astronomical, and binary star research.
 They must work as a team to select a binary star, write a proposal, conduct observations with a remotely-located robotic telescope, analyze data, write a peer-reviewed scientific paper for publication in the Journal of Double Star Observations , and give a public presentation of their findings.Students will meet on campus with Evergreen faculty and work online and remotely with professor/research supervisor, Dr. Russell Genet, Ph.D.
-Astronomy.
+Astronomy and Rachel Freed, Ph.D. candidate, Astronomy Education.
 Students who do advanced work can earn upper-division credit.

-Through a generous donation, half of the course fee has been discounted, so costs to students will be $175.
-If additional funds are raised, a reduction in fee will be distributed evenly among the students.
+If additional funds are raised, a reduction in the course fee will be distributed evenly among the students.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.